ChainSQL/chainsql-lib/docs/index.md

 `getServerInfo(): Promise<object>`

-Get status information about the server that the ChainsqlAPI instance is connected to.
+Get status information about the server that the DacAPI instance is connected to.

 ### Parameters